Amir Fatah: Darul Islam rebellion

 As time went on, the relations between Fatah with SWKS III deteriorated.
-He felt threatened by the presence of the TNI military government in the Brebes-Tegal area because it has a close relationship with the left wing group.
+He felt threatened by the presence of the TNI military government in the Brebes-Tegal area because it had close relations with the left-wing group.
 Moreover, the government did not appreciate Fatah's effort to fight against the Dutch and tried to disarm Fatah's forces.
 Hence, on 28 April 1949, Amir Fatah proclaimed the establishment of the Islamic State of Indonesia in Pengarasan, Brebes.

-Fatah launched the first attack against TNI on 5 May 1949 in Bentarsari, Brebes, and managed to occupy the village for two days.
+Fatah launched the first attack against TNI on 5 May 1949 in Bentarsari, Brebes, and occupied the village for two days.
 Under his leadership, DI/TII launched many attacks on police and TNI posts in Brebes and Tegal Regency and managed to occupy Brebes on early January 1950 for a short time.
 Likewise, he was accused as a mastermind of terrors in some villages in Brebes-Tegal area.
 In November 1950, DI/TII underwent reorganization by disbanding Syarif Hidayat Wijayakusuma Battalion and creating a new division, Division III/Syarif Hidayat.

 In November 1950, Mohammad Natsir offered Fatah to surrender.
-He accepted it because he was dismayed with the decision of DI/TII reorganization in which he only got the position of Brigade Commandant on Division III/Syarif Hidayat, not the head of division staff.
-However, he had to go to West Java to Kartosoewirjo to consult about the surrender offer.
+He accepted it because he was dismayed with the decision of DI/TII reorganization in which he only got the position of Brigade Commandant on Division III/Syarif Hidayat, not the head of division staff as he wished.
+However, he had to go to West Java to meet Kartosoewirjo about the surrender offer.

-On 30 November 1950, Amir Fatah traveled to West Java with his 150 soldiers.
+On 30 November 1950, Fatah traveled to West Java with his 150 soldiers.
 On his way to West Java, he faced numerous battles with TNI.
-Eventually, Amir Fatah and his forces surrender to TNI in Calingcing, Tasikmalaya on 20 December 1950.
+Eventually, Amir Fatah and his forces surrendered to TNI in Calingcing, Tasikmalaya, on 20 December 1950.
 Two days later, he was arrested by TNI in Cisayong, Tasikmalaya.

 Post Darul Islam rebellion

-Fatah was imprisoned in Nusa Kambangan and later transferred to unknown prison in West Java.
+Fatah was imprisoned in Nusa Kambangan and later transferred to an unknown prison in West Java.

-After he was released from prison, he went abroad to several countries in America and Europe.
+After Fatah was released from prison, he went abroad to several countries in America and Europe.
 In 1968, he decided to settle in South Korea.
-By 1976, he was a member of the mosque committee in Seoul and worked at Indonesian Embassy in Seoul.
+As of 1976, he was a member of the mosque committee in Seoul and worked as a local staff at Indonesian Embassy in Seoul.
+He also preached Islam in Seoul.

 Personal life

-Fatah was married to a South Korean woman and had two sons.
+Fatah married a South Korean woman.
+The couple had two sons.